Skip to main content

 This freedom enables users to organically converge on the most engaging and enjoyable game mechanics over time, akin to a natural selection process in evolution, yet with the potential for diverse paths.
 It allows participants to experiment with and select the features that best enhance their experience, fostering a dynamic and evolutionary development of game mechanics driven by user preference and creativity.

-Employing a common asset contracts across diverse game rule facilitates the free exchange of assets among different interpretations of the game state.
-Even for assets that do not have a common interpretation between a given pair of worlds, players venturing across these worlds can trade assets across worlds through players who track & see value in multiple variations of the game.
-Unlike bridges, trusting these players is not required as you are not temporarily entrusting your assets with them, but rather facilitating your conversion of your assets between these worlds (whose states both can be verified locally on your machine).
+Employing common asset contracts across diverse game rule facilitates the free exchange of assets among different interpretations of the game state.
+Even for assets that do not have a common interpretation between a given pair of worlds, players venturing across these worlds can trade assets through players who track & see value in multiple variations of the game.
+Unlike bridges, trusting these players is not required as you are not temporarily entrusting your assets with them, but rather facilitating the conversion of your assets between these worlds (whose states both can be verified locally on your machine).

-Through this mechanism, composability of assets not just between variations of the same world, but even between entirely different games is possible without the onus of games to decipher each other’s intricate state mechanisms.
+Through this mechanism, composability of assets (not just between variations of the same world, but even between entirely different games) is possible without the onus of games to decipher each other’s intricate state mechanisms.
 This interoperability ushers in a fluid commerce of assets, navigating through the most liquid channels of trade, thereby engendering a vibrant tapestry of gaming ecosystems where diversity and the agency of the player reign supreme.